tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 In this context we use VirtualBox or libvirt as a virtualization platform and bash for provisioning all the required tools and configurations.

-Following this tutorial you will end up with a provisioner up and running and a worker ready to handle actions and workflows.
+Following this tutorial, you will end up with a provisioner up and running and a worker ready to handle actions and workflows.

 ## Prerequisite

 A bunch of information you have to know and tools you have to install in order to be up and running with the following tutorial.

 ### Ubuntu/Debian